 Preparation prior to the course

-Before the first day of class, visit and set up the classroom, including:
+Become very familiar with the classroom and its features.
+Before the first day of class, visit and set up your classroom, including:

 - Technology: Try everything out and make sure you can operate it without difficulty;

-- Whiteboard or chalkboard: Determine which the classroom has; be sure you have a supply of erasable markers or chalk.
+- Whiteboard or chalkboard: Determine which the classroom has and be sure you have a supply of erasable markers or chalk.

-As you prepare your syllabus, predetermine policies specific to your course.
+As you prepare your syllabus, be sure to determine policies specific to your course.
 Be sure that any policy you create is enforceable.
 Some areas to consider:

 You may find you need to lecture often in a large class but plan lectures carefully.
 If lectures are done well, students will remain engaged.